Why HVAC Is a Good Career Choice: What Youll Do as a Technician and How Much Youll Make

-It's easy to see why these careers are growing so quickly.
+It's easy to see why these careers are increasingly popular.
 One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+It's also important to consider R-22 Freon® coolant, which impacts older equipment.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.

 What Does It Mean to Be an HVAC Technician?